-Retirement Policy.
-Non-executive directors are eligible to be nominated for re-election up to their 70th birthday, and executive directors are eligible to be nominated for re-election up to their 65th birthday.
+Board Tenure.
+Non-executive directors are eligible to be nominated for re-election until the age of 75 or for ten (10) years, whichever occurs first.
+Executive directors are eligible to be nominated for re-election up to their 65th birthday.
 On the recommendation of the Nominating and Governance Committee, the Board may make case-by-case exceptions to this policy if it deems such exception to be in the best interests of the Company.

 Other Board Directorships or Chairs of Committees.
-Directors should not serve on more than three other boards of public companies in addition to the Board, except that any director who is the chief executive officer of a publicly-traded company (including the CEO) should not serve on the board of directors of more than one publicly-traded company in addition to the Board.
-Members of the Audit Committee of the Board should not serve on more than two additional audit committees of other public companies.
+Directors should not serve on more than three other boards of listed companies in addition to the Board, except that any director who is the chief executive officer of a listed company (including the CEO) should not serve on the board of directors of more than one listed company in addition to the Board.
+Members of the Audit Committee of the Board should not serve on more than two additional audit committees of other listed companies.
 Notwithstanding the foregoing, directors may serve on the boards of other companies only to the extent that, in the judgment of the Board, such services do not detract from a director’s ability to devote the necessary time and attention to the Company.
-Non-executive directors must inform, and secure prior approval from, the Nominating and Governance Committee before accepting (a) any nomination for election as a director of any listed company board, and (b) any nomination to act as chair of another listed company’s board or board committee, or as lead independent director of another listed company.
-Excepting service on charitable organization boards and non-governmental organization boards, to avoid any potential conflict of interest, executive directors and other executive officers of the Company must obtain approval from the Nominating and Governance Committee before accepting a nomination for (i) election as director on any other company board, whether public or private, or (ii) selection as chair of any committee of a company board, whether public or private; provided however, that as relates to clauses (i) and (ii), no such consent is required for service by executive directors and other executive officers of the Company on boards of wholly-owned subsidiaries of the Company.

 Committees.
 The Board has five standing committees (each, a “Committee”): the Audit Committee, the Compensation Committee, the Nominating and Governance Committee, the Finance Committee and the New Energy and Innovation Committee.
 Each Committee will perform its duties as authorized by the Board in compliance with the Bylaws of the Company and the Committee’s charter.